yelenary/diag-upload-service/README.md

   Diag service Enhancements:
   ======================================

   a.
 Accept only ".tgz" files - performed by checking the existence of ".tgz" string inside provided file name (indexOf() function) and checking that .tgz are     last 4 charachters of the file name.

-  b. for the authentication - ALB Authentication works by defining an authentication action in a listener rule.
+  b.
+For the authentication - ALB Authentication works by defining an authentication action in a listener rule.
   The ALB’s authentication action  check if a session cookie exists on incoming requests, then check that it’s valid.
 If the session cookie is set and valid then   the ALB will route the request to the target group with X-AMZN-OIDC-* headers set.
 The headers contain identity information in JSON Web Token (JWT) format,    that a backend can use to identify a user.
 If the session cookie is not set or invalid then ALB will follow the OIDC protocol and issue an HTTP 302 redirect to the identity provider.
   Attempted to setup authentication with Auth0 following this article: https://medium.com/@sandrinodm/securing-your-applications-with-aws-alb-built-in-authentication-and-auth0-310ad84c8595 However after configuring required authentication rules  for the HTTPS listener in the ALB and accessig the application I'm receiving  414 request-uri too   large.
 Seems like the reason is that Application load balancer has a limit on the length of HTTP Header.

-  This problem could be solved replacing Application load balancer with NLB that don't have a limit for HTTP header.
+  This problem could be solved replacing Application load balancer with NLB (NLB don't have a limit for HTTP header. this is not implemented due to the time constraint)

   c.
 Automatic scaling -  ability to increase or decrease the desired count of tasks in your  ECS Fargate service automatically.
   Re-configure service and add autoscaling policy.